Founding and Early Years

 In 1991, the renamed College of Health became the School of Public Health with the current six departments.

-Winona Vernberg, whose career at Carolina spanned 28 years, is considered the driving force behind the School’s early success.
-She served as the dean of the Arnold School for 18 years.
-The School continues to host a yearly lecture, the Annual Winona B. Vernberg Distinguished Lecture Series, in her honor and to support several master's students each year with the Winona B. Vernberg Fellowship.
+Winona Vernberg, whose career at Carolina spanned 28 years, is considered the driving force behind the School’s early success, building on the formative vision of Dean Rolf Lynton.
+Vernberg served as the dean of the Arnold School for 18 years.
+The School continues to host a lecture, the Annual Winona B. Vernberg Distinguished Lecture Series, in her honor and to support master's degree students from across the school each year with the Winona B. Vernberg Fellowship.
 Harris Pastides, who began his presidency at the University of South Carolina in 2008, was named dean of the Arnold School in 1998.
+He served in the deanship for five years before becoming vice president for research and health sciences.
 Donna Richter served as dean from 2003-2007, and current Dean G. Thomas Chandler began his tenure in 2007.

 During its first decade, the School was located on the seventh floor of the Williams Brice Nursing Building and in 1985 relocated its offices to the Health Sciences Building at the corner of Greene and Sumter streets.
 The Public Health Research Center (PHRC) opened in 2006 as the first building of Innovista, the University of South Carolina’s research and innovation district.
 The majority of the School is now located at PHRC and Discovery I, with some groups working out of Blatt, Stoneridge, Devine Street and Keenen buildings.